postsharp/postsharp-emails/metalama-email-course/110-creating-aspects-multi-kind.md

+---
-# Creating Custom Aspects: Multi-targeting
+subject: "Creating Custom Aspects: Multi-targeting"
+---

-After reading our introduction to creating custom aspects, you may have thought that you need to create separate aspects for each target (field, property, method, or type).
+After reading our introduction to creating custom aspects, you might think you need to create separate aspects for each target (field, property, method, or type).
 However, this is not the case.
-You can create a single aspect class that targets multiple elements, but it requires a slightly different signature for your aspect.
+You can create a single aspect class that targets multiple elements, but it requires a slightly different approach.

-To illustrate this, let's consider a simple example where we have a logging aspect that could be applied to either a method or a property.
+To illustrate this, let's consider a simple example of a logging aspect that can be applied to either a method or a property.

-The basic signature of the aspect will look like this:
+The basic signature of the aspect looks like this:

 ```c#
 using Metalama.Framework.Aspects;